jadsonjs/gitlab-flow/README.md

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/gitlab_flow.png" width=500 align=center>

-GitLab flow has official documentation, but in my opinion, this documentation is just a flow description, it does not show in detail how the flow should works.
+GitLab flow has official documentation, but in my opinion, this documentation is just a flow description, it does not show in detail how the flow works, step by step.
 For this reason, I have created this document.
-This documentation tries to explain each step you should execute to follow this flow.
+This documentation tries to explain, in my understanding, each step you should execute to follow this flow.
 For enhancements and hotfix cycles.

 ### Principles